bitnomial/hgrev/README.md

 ### Requirements

-`hgrev` requires the `hg` binary is installed and available on the system.  `Development.HgRev.HgRev` and `Development.HgRev.HgState` are obtained via two separate calls to `hg` because working directory state isn't available programmatically.
+`hgrev` requires the `hg` binary version 3.2 or greater is installed and available on the system.  `Development.HgRev.HgRev` and `Development.HgRev.HgState` are obtained via two separate calls to `hg` because working directory state isn't available programmatically.

 ### Usage Example